 Health insurers have been broadly supportive of moving away from manual and “paper” processes for PA and toward more uniform electronic submission standards.
 For example, insurers supported federal adoption of the CMS Interoperability and PA final rule in 2024, which is discussed in more detail in the Federal Government section.
 This rule was followed by a complementary health information technology certification rule published on Aug.
 4, 2025.
 Insurer advocates have typically recommended that state activity in this area should focus on aligning state requirements for insurers with these federal rules, and that states should consider proactively implementing requirements for health care providers to use electronic processes.
 An initiative by insurers covering more than 50 million Americans found that implementing ePA led to faster time to patient care, faster times to decisions, and improved information for providers.
 Despite this, an AHIP survey of member plans reports that manually submitted PA requests still account for nearly half of all PA requests.

 In June 2025, nearly 60 national and regional health plans, representing 257 million lives, announced a series of new voluntary commitments aimed at simplifying and improving the PA process.
 Through these commitments, participating health plans support increasing the use of ePA through the development of standardized data and submission requirements that will support faster turn-around times.
 Participating health plans committed that as of Jan.
-1, 2027, 80% of medical PA requests with complete information will be processed in near real-time.
+1, 2027, 80% of medical ePA approvals with complete information will be processed in near real-time.

 Many health plans are already moving towards a one-system solution across all product lines both public and private because it is expected to be easier to update their systems simultaneously and use for all product lines instead of managing multiple integrations and processes.